Personnel Administrator of Massachusetts v. Feeney: Dissent

 "In the instant case, the impact of the Massachusetts statute on women is undisputed.
-Any veteran with a passing grade on the civil service exam must be placed ahead of a nonveteran, regardless of their respective scores.
+Any veteran with a passing grade on the civil service exam must be placed ahead of a non-veteran, regardless of their respective scores.
 The District Court found that, as a practical matter, this preference supplants test results as the determinant of upper level civil service appointments.
 Because less than 2% of the women in Massachusetts are veterans, the absolute preference formula has rendered desirable state civil service employment an almost exclusively male prerogative."
 Marshall pointed out the practical result of the preference law: "In practice, this exemption, coupled with the absolute preference for veterans, has created a gender-based civil service hierarchy, with women occupying low-grade clerical and secretarial jobs and men holding more responsible and remunerative positions."

 Justice Marshall's dissent called for shifting the burden of proof from the individual to the state: "Where the foreseeable impact of a facially neutral policy is so disproportionate, the burden should rest on the State to establish that sex-based considerations played no part in the choice of the particular legislative scheme."